qq13456116532/ChatApplication/README.md

 ## Features

+1.  **Dual Chat Modes**: Seamlessly switch between chatting with online users and conversing with the Gemini AI (Flutter).
-1. **Real-time Messaging**: Enables users to send and receive messages in real time.
+2.  **Real-time Messaging**: Enables users to send and receive messages in real time.
-2. **Broadcast Messages**: Admins can send global broadcast messages via the terminal.
+3.  **Gemini AI Integration**: Engage in intelligent, human-like conversations with Google's Gemini model.
-3. **Dynamic User List**: Displays active users, automatically updated when users join or leave.
+4.  **Dynamic User List**: Displays active users, automatically updated when users join or leave.
+5.  **Cross-Platform**: Choose between a C# MAUI Blazor hybrid app or a Flutter app, both capable of running on multiple platforms.
-4. **Avatar Management**: Allows users to customize their avatars, with updates visible to others in real time.
+6.  **Avatar Management**: Allows users to customize their avatars, with updates visible to others in real time (C#).
-5. **Message Storage**: The frontend stores chat history for users to view past conversations.
+7.  **Message Storage**: The frontend stores chat history for users to view past conversations.
+8.  **Broadcast Messages**: Admins can send global broadcast messages via the backend terminal.

 ------